 Property and equipment, which consist of furniture and fixtures, is recorded at cost.
-Depreciation was computed using the straight-line method over the estimated useful lives of the assets.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
 Acquisitions of property and equipment exceeding \$5,000 and with a useful life greater than one year are capitalized.
-As of December 31, 2018, the Corporation's property and equipment with a cost of \$18,811 were fully depreciated.